Shashank0409/splunk-threat-detection-lab/README.md

 ## 📌 Project Summary

-In this lab, a Windows 10 virtual machine was configured to simulate attacker behavior, while an Ubuntu Server VM hosted Splunk Enterprise to ingest logs for detection.
+In this lab, a Windows 10 virtual machine was configured to simulate the victim machine and the attacker behavior in it, while an Ubuntu Server VM hosted Splunk Enterprise to ingest logs for detection.
 Logs were forwarded using Splunk Universal Forwarder, and deep telemetry was collected via Sysmon.
 Atomic Red Team was used to safely simulate adversary techniques such as:

 - Brute force login attempts
 - Suspicious PowerShell execution
 - Registry-based persistence

-Multiple Splunk dashboards, alerts, and correlation rules were implemented to detect these behaviors in real time.
+Multiple Splunk Reports, dashboard, alerts, and correlation rules were implemented to detect these behaviors in real time.

 ---